TritonDataCenter/rfd/rfd/0174/README.md

 with similar parity disk overhead.

-We will have one machine which assumes the active role (it has the manta data zpool imported and is providing the mako `storage` zone service), and one machine in the passive role (it has iscsi configured to see all 20 disks, but does not have the zpool imported and the mako `storage` zone is not booted until the active machine fails).
-The active and passive machines will only have two local disks for their local mirrored `zones` zpool.
+We will have one machine which assumes the active role (it has the manta data zpool imported and is providing the `mako` storage zone service), and one machine in the passive role (it has iscsi configured to see all 20 disks, but does not have the zpool imported and the `mako` storage zone is not booted until the active machine fails).
+The active and passive machines will only have 2 local disks for their local mirrored "zones" zpool.
 We need to determine if these machines are a new HW configuration or repurposed from one of our existing HW configurations.

-It is important to note that the active/passive storage zpool cannot be configured with a slog, since there is no good solution for preventing data loss from the slog in the event of a failover.
+It is important to note that the active/passive `mako` storage zpool might not be configured with a slog.
+We need to test if running a mirrored slog over iscsi provides enough of a performance win.
+If so, we can partition the SSDs and have multiple `makos` sharing the slogs on the remote server, since we don't really need a full dedicated device.
+In this case, we can repurpose the slogs from our existing shrimps.
+The rest of the RFD assumes no slog, so some of the numbers will change if we determine a slog over iscsi is useful.

 We will have 20 machines acting as iscsi targets.
-These 20 machines provide the disk storage for the active/passive machines.
+These 20 machines provide the disk storage for the active/passive `mako` machines.
 We can repurpose our existing shrimp HW for this role.
+All 20 iscsi target machines should have disks of the same size.

 For proper durability, each iscsi target can only present one disk (physical or virtual) to each of the active/passive servers.
+Because the repurposed shrimps can have 34 usable disks (2 are set aside for the system's "zones" pool), we can support up to 34 active/passive `makos`.

+To summarize, the raidz3 width used by the `makos` defines how many iscsi target machines we need, and the number of available data disks in the iscsi target machines determines how many active/passive `mako` servers we can provision to use the iscsi target machines.

-Thus, to make efficient use of the target machines we need to define a storage group.
-This is a set of machines with multiple active/passive servers making use of each target.
+We'll call this collection of machines a storage group.
+This is the full set of machines with multiple active/passive `mako` servers making use of the disks on each iscsi target machine.
-For a 20-wide configuration, each target machine will expose 20 physical/virtual disks, so we would then have 20 active and 20 passive machines sharing the 20 iscsi target servers in the storage group.
-If a different raidz3 width is chosen, then that impacts the total number of servers in the storage group.

-All 20 iscsi target machines should have disks of the same size.
+Within the storage group, we'll want to isolate all of the local network traffic (iscsi, heartbeats, etc.) onto at least its own vlan, and more likely onto a dedicated switch.
+It is possible that running 34 `makos` and all of the associated network traffic will be too much network load within the storage group.
+In that case, we'll have to support fewer `makos` in the group and we could remove some of the data disks from the iscsi target machines to re-use them elsewhere.

 An additional point of comparison with our current manta storage tier is that the basic building block is 2 shrimps in 2 different AZs (because we store 2 copies of an object).
-In this new approach, the basic building block is the storage group with 20 iscsi targets (or whatever raidz3 width is chosen instead), 20 active and 20 passive servers.
-All 60 of these machines should be close together on the same network.
-The existing shrimps can be repurposed for this new iscsi target role, but the active/passive servers only need two physical disks, so we might want a different HW unit for that role.
+In this new approach, the basic building block is the storage group with 20 iscsi target machines, up to 34 active and 34 passive servers.
+All 88 of these machines will be close together on the same network.

 There are two alternatives for how the iscsi target presents disks; either as raw disks, or as zvols.
-Both need to be tested and investigated before a final decision is made.
+Both are described here, but there are known issues and concerns with the zvol case, so we won't be using that option.

-Here is an [overview diagram](./storage_rfd.jpg) of these various components for the raw disk case.
-The zvol case is similar, except is presenting virtual disks vs. physical disks.
+Here is an [overview diagram](./storage_rfd.jpg) of these various components.

 ### Raw Disks

-If each iscsi target machine only presented one raw disk, then the rest of that box is wasted, so as described above, the target machine would provide 20 disks to 20 different active servers and 20 passive servers for a total of 60 machines in the storage group.

-If we want each iscsi target disk to map directly to a physical disk, then our current shrimps (repurposed as iscsi target boxes) have 36 disks, 34 of which could be used for iscsi target storage, leaving 2 which would be mirrored system disks (the 'zones' zpool).
-Having 34 disks is a bad number in a 20-wide configuration, so one option is to remove 14 disks and use them elsewhere.
+Each iscsi target machine provides all of its data disks (up to 34 when using the existing shrimps) to the appropriate number of active/passive `mako` servers.
+There are 2 disks in each iscsi target machine that are reserved for a mirrored "zones" zpool for use by that machine.

+It seems likely that the "dense shrimp" model is not a good fit for an iscsi target in this proposed distributed storage world.
+The dense shrimp has so much local disk and it seems probable that 60 busy `makos` could saturate the storage group network.

 ### ZVOLS

+[NOTE: this option is hypothetical and not being pursued]

-An alternative on the iscsi target machine is to use zvols instead of raw disks.
+An alternative on the iscsi target machine would be to use zvols instead of raw disks.
 In this case, instead of using two mirrored disks for the system's zpool, we would continue to make the single "zones" zpool.
 We would use a new raidz1 (11+1) * 3 layout to minimize disk overhead.
 It is hard to compare the exact disk efficiency to the raw disk case since we have 36 disks as shared storage, but we also have the zpool overhead to consider.
+We would have to do more measurements to determine the actual efficiency on the iscsi target in this configuration.
+In this configuration the target would offer the appropriate number of zvols to support all of the associated `makos`.

+As mentioned, there are a variety of issues and concerns with this configuration.

+There are potential performance questions of running a zpool (on the `makos`) over another zpool on the iscsi target machine.
+In the past, serious write amplification has been observed.

-We'll have to do more measurements to determine the actual efficiency on the iscsi target in this configuration.
-In this configuration the target would offer 20 zvols instead of 20 raw disks.
-Aside from potential performance questions, this configuration has another potential drawback.
-We don't want to provide zvols that are too large, since that has a direct impact on resilver times in the zpool that is built on top of these zvols.
+There have been hangs reported in this configuration.

+Another potential drawback is that we don't want to provide zvols that are too large, since that has a direct impact on resilver times in the zpool that is built on top of these zvols.
-To be clear in this case, there are now two different zpools at two different layers (aside from the mirrored system disk "zones" zpools on the storage servers).
-There is the 20 virtual disk zpool used by the active/passive storage servers, and there is the 36 physical disk zpool used by the iscsi target machines to host the local "zones" zpool which holds the 20 zvols.

-Our current 36-disk shrimps have zpools ranging in size from 360TB to 240TB (depending on which size disks were used when the shrimp was installed).
-This results in usable zfs dataset space of 265TB to 221 TB (265TB seems low and needs investigation for improvement).
-If we assume normal system overhead is already accounted for in the current configuration, this results in zvol virtual disks of 13.25TB to 11TB, which is similar in size to currently shipping hard disks that might be exposed raw (i.e. 265/20).

-No matter what, it seems clear that the "dense shrimp" model is not a good fit for an iscsi target in this proposed distributed storage world.
-The dense shrimp has so much storage that the 20 zvols would be very large and incur very long resilver times after a failure.

 ### Network

 We want to isolate all of the iscsi traffic to at least its own vlan, and perhaps even onto a dedicated switch.
 Using a dedicated switch will help reduce or eliminate network partitions, which simplifies failure analysis.

+We need to determine how well our NICs and network stack performs with all of the iscsi traffic.

 TBD anything else here?